shakacode/cypress-on-rails/README.md

 end
 ```

-The generate the boilerplate code using:
+Generate the boilerplate code using:
 ```
 bin/rails g cypress_on_rails:install